ajuvercr/semantic-web-lsp/README.md

 Install the semantic web lsp extension ([vscode](https://marketplace.visualstudio.com/items?itemName=ajuvercr.semantic-web-lsp) or [open-vscode](https://open-vsx.org/extension/ajuvercr/semantic-web-lsp)).
 The extension starts the lsp from WASM and starts the vscode LSP client.

+You can configure the LSP to disable certain languages, this is useful as SPARQL is not fully supported yet, but comes bundled in the LSP.

 ### Jetbrains

 A zip of the Jetbrains plugin is available with the latest releases.